-Areas for Action Year of delivery Conduct review of end user device hardware in use by staff and replace with standardised laptops.
-Take into account desktop estate and office layout and identify any requirements for accessibility.
-1 Introduce Enterprise Architect capability within the Digital and IT team.
-1 Fully map out all systems, technologies, and assets to use as a base for identifying improvements and establishing a carbon footprint of the technology estate.
-1 Create business case for improvements to cyber security.
-1 Implementation of new website platform and content management system.
-1 Build career pathways for our digital, technology and data team.
-1 Develop digital leadership capability within the council.
-1 Modernise our mobile device handling and software deployment so staff are properly supported.
-1 Transition to new Geographical Information System.
-1 Review of all back-office systems to establish cloud preparedness.
-2 Build out capability of the cloud hosting platform to ensure performance is scalable and meets requirements.
-2 Work with business areas on a programme of work to establish documented data standards and staff training materials.
-2 Carry out a full data privacy review, followed by a data cleansing and reduction programme.
-2 Redesign our internal processes and governance structures, freeing up officer time for high-value tasks and frontline services.
-2 Bring in new service desk software and processes.
-2 Partner with business areas across the council to co-create service transformation plans enabled by technology.
-2 Commence migration of major business applications to the cloud.
-3 Deliver an ongoing portfolio of improvements to council systems, corporate technology, and removal of sub-optimal or paper-based council processes.
-3 Build a business analytics function.
-3 Review projects delivered in years 1 and 2 and identify gaps which need addressing.
-3 Migrate any residual on premise systems to third party hosting arrangements.
-4 Implement follow up work identified during project reviews.
-4
+- 1.1 Conduct review of end user device hardware in use by staff and replace with standardised laptops.
+Take into account desktop estate and office layout and identify any requirements for accessibility. - 1.2 Introduce Enterprise Architect capability within the Digital and IT team. - 1.3 Fully map out all systems, technologies, and assets to use as a base for identifying improvements and establishing a carbon footprint of the technology estate. - 1.4 Create business case for improvements to cyber security. - 1.5 Implementation of new website platform and content management system. - 1.6 Build career pathways for our digital, technology and data team. - 1.7 Develop digital leadership capability within the council. - 1.8 Modernise our mobile device handling and software deployment so staff are properly supported. - 1.9 Transition to new Geographical Information System.